A scheme to compensate victims of the Windrush scandal has been strongly criticised by MPs.

 What did the government do?

-Prime minister at the time, Theresa May, apologised for their treatment.
+In April 2018, then-prime minister Theresa May apologised for their treatment.
 An inquiry was announced and a compensation scheme established.

-The inquiry, which released its report in March this year, said that the scandal was "foreseeable and avoidable".
-The report criticised "a culture of disbelief and carelessness" in the Home Office.
+The inquiry, which released its report in March 2020, said that the scandal was "foreseeable and avoidable".
+It criticised "a culture of disbelief and carelessness" in the Home Office.

 The inquiry made 30 recommendations including :

-- the Home Office should set up a full review of the UK's "hostile environment" immigration policy
+- setting up a full Home Office review of the UK's "hostile environment" immigration policy

-The government has said it accepts the recommendations in full and is working on a plan to implement them.
+The government accepted the recommendations in full and began working on a plan to implement them.

 For example, an individual would receive £10,000 for being deported, or £500 for denial of access to higher education.
 Individuals would receive £250 for every month of homelessness.

-The government has said that while it's true that the flat payment for deportation is set at £10,000, it would also be combined with other payments such as loss of earnings.
-It adds that, including other schemes in place, over £1m has been handed out to victims.
+The government has said that the flat payment for deportation of £10,000 would also be combined with other payments such as loss of earnings.
+It adds that, including other schemes in place, more than £1m has been handed out to victims.

 How is the Windrush celebrated?

-Events are held annually to commemorate the Windrush's arrival 72 years ago, and the subsequent wave of immigration from Caribbean countries.
+Events are held annually to commemorate the Windrush's arrival, and the subsequent wave of immigration from Caribbean countries.

 Windrush Day is commemorated on 22 June - the first being observed in 2018.
 The lead-up to the event is marked with exhibitions, church services and cultural events.

-A model of the MV Empire Windrush featured in the opening ceremony for the London 2012 Olympic Games, while in 2019, the National Theatre put on a production of Andrea Levy's Small Island, a story first-generation Jamaican immigrants.
+A model of the MV Empire Windrush, featured in the London 2012 Olympics' opening ceremony, while in 2019, the National Theatre put on a production of Andrea Levy's Small Island, a story of first-generation Jamaican immigrants.

-In June, the BBC broadcast a feature-length drama inspired by the Windrush scandal.
-It featured one man's experience of wrongful detention by the Home Office and threats of deportation.
+In June 2020, the BBC broadcast a feature-length drama inspired by the Windrush scandal.